-Students will visit about four different sites during the first two weeks of the program: Cefalu' Cathedral, Rock, Mueso Mandralisca and the excavation in Himera.
-In Palermo for the remaining three weeks, students will frequently spend time in the laboratory based classes or lectures taking place on-site (typical visits listed below).
+Students will visit different sites in Cefalu': Cefalu' Cathedral, Rock, Mueso Mandralisca and the excavation in Himera.
+In Palermo for the remaining weeks, students will frequently spend time in the laboratory based classes or lectures taking place on-site (typical visits listed below).

 Typically, students will be engaged with the program from about 9-10 am in the morning to 5pm in the afternoon during the week, except for some visits when the group will depart earlier or when special events are planned during a weekend.
 About one hour for lunch will work as the break from the morning and evening sessions of the course.